-2027 recommendation, if any, for reprimand, censure, removal from position as a chair or other 2028 position of authority, or expulsion of a member, shall be a public document; provided, however, 2029 that the committee may use pseudonyms to conceal the identity of the complainant if the 2030 circumstances of the complaint so warrant.
-2031 (d) All authorized parties shall keep complaints confidential, except to share the complaint with 2032 the EEO Officer.
-2033 (e) Nothing in this Rule shall limit the ability of the EEO Officer to share information with a 2034 complainant, to the extent appropriate, in order to properly conclude the complaint or 2035 investigation process.
-2036 [Added Mar.
+- 2083 (d) All authorized parties shall keep complaints confidential, except to share the complaint with the EEO Officer. - 2085 (e) Nothing in this Rule shall limit the ability of the EEO Officer to share information with a complainant, to the extent appropriate, in order to properly conclude the complaint or investigation process. - 2088 [Added Mar.
 15, 2018; Amended Jan.
-30, 2019.]
-2037 98.
-The EEO Officer and the Director shall establish all policies, procedures and guidelines 2038 required by Rules 88 to 97, inclusive, and may develop supplemental policies, procedures and 2039 guidelines necessary to implement or enforce Rules 88 to 97, inclusive; provided, that no policy, 2040 procedure or guideline shall take effect without the prior review and written approval of Counsel 2041 and the committee on Human Resources and Employee Engagement.
-Where appropriate, these 2042 policies, procedures and guidelines shall be included in the handbooks.
-2043 The EEO Officer and the Director may consult with each other, Counsel, and the committee on 2044 Human Resources and Employee Engagement to carry out the requirements of Rules 88 to 97, 2045 inclusive.
+30, 2019.] - 2089 98.
+The EEO Officer and the Director shall establish all policies, procedures and guidelines 2090 required by Rules 88 to 97, inclusive, and may develop supplemental policies, procedures and 2091 guidelines necessary to implement or enforce Rules 88 to 97, inclusive; provided, that no policy, 2092 procedure or guideline shall take effect without the prior review and written approval of Counsel 2093 and the committee on Human Resources and Employee Engagement.
+Where appropriate, these 2094 policies, procedures and guidelines shall be included in the handbooks. - The EEO Officer and the Director may consult with each other, Counsel, and the committee on Human Resources and Employee Engagement to carry out the requirements of Rules 88 to 97, inclusive. - 2098 [Added Mar.
+15, 2018.] - 2099 99.
+In the event of a vacancy in the office of EEO Officer appointed pursuant to Rule 89, 2100 Counsel may, notwithstanding House Rule 87 and utilizing sound business practices, procure the 2101 services of an Equal Employment Opportunity Officer, hereinafter the Contract EEO Officer, to 2102 perform the duties of the EEO Officer established in Rules 88 to 100, inclusive, during said 2103 vacancy as required.